haskus/haskus-manual/source/system/programming/graphics/tutorial/graphics_pipeline.rst

 .. _graphics_pipeline:

 ==============================================================================
-Graphics pipeline
+Understanding the pipeline
 ==============================================================================

-In this chapter, the idea is to build a pipeline that describes where the video displays get their pixel colors from.
+In this chapter, the idea is to understand the pipeline that describes where the video displays get their pixel colors from.
+Configuring the pipeline is explained in a :ref:`later chapter <graphics_pipeline_config>`.

 This pipeline directly derives from the Linux kernel API named *kernel mode setting* (KMS) (part of the *direct rendering manager* (DRM) interface) with some naming differences though.

 The left side of the following picture describes the relations between pipeline entities (or objects) and the right side shows a more visual representation of